jrkt/go-tracing-lab/README.md

 # Tracing requests with Google Stackdriver
 https://github.com/GoogleCloudPlatform/google-cloud-go/blob/master/trace/trace.go

-This is an example repo for getting Google's Stackdriver Tracer tracing requests across microservices.
+This is an example repo for getting Google's Stackdriver Trace tracing requests across microservices.

 # Create new GCP project

 <a href="https://console.cloud.google.com">Google Cloud Console</a>

-# Enable billing & add to project
+# Enable billing

-Do some stuff here...
+Go to <a href="https://console.cloud.google.com/billing/">Billing</a> to set up a billing account & make sure it is enabled for the new project you created.

 # Enable Stackdriver Trace API